Youth Programs: Kanata Nordic Racers

 Events below are provisional-only ; adjustments may be made based on amount of snow present

 |TBD||Chelsea Sprints||Chelsea, QC|

-|Jan 12||Coupe Skinouk||Relais Plein Air, QC|
+|TBD||Coupe Skinouk||Relais Plein Air, QC|

-|Feb 9||Nakkertok Cookie Race||Nakkertok Nordic , QC|
+|TBD||Nakkertok Cookie Race||Nakkertok Nordic , QC|

-|March 8||Theas Race||Nakkertok North, QC|
+|TBD||Theas Race||Nakkertok North, QC|

 Race Wax Support: Some wax support is provided at local (NCD) races, full waxing support will be provided at away races and Nationals.
-At races with full support Kanata Nordic will partner with Nakkertok for wax testing and more advanced wax application.
-At these times a wax levy will be requested; expect $20-$30 per athlete per event.
+Wax fees will be requested, expect at least $25 per athlete per race.

 *An intro to wax clinic, and a suggested supply list, will be provided to all families/athletes in the fall.